Multiplicative preprojective algebras are 2-Calabi-Yau: Local structure of multiplicative quiver varieties and moduli spaces attached to 2-Calabi--Yau algebras

-\begin{thm}[Minimal Model Theorem \cite{Kadeishvili}] Let $A$ be an $A_{\infty}$-algebra over a semisimple $k$ algebra $S$. $A$ admits an augmented \footnote{This means here that the maps are the identity on $S \subseteq A, S \subseteq H^*(A)'$, and the higher $A$-infinity structure maps vanish when an element of $S$ is an input.} $A_{\infty}$-algebra isomorphism $A \to H^*(A)' \oplus C$, where $C$ is a contractible complex of $S$-modules with zero higher multiplications, and $H^*(A)'$ is an $A_{\infty}$-algebra which, as a dg algebra, is the cohomology $H^*(A)$ with zero differential. \end{thm}
+\begin{thm}[Minimal Model Theorem \cite{Kadeishvili}] Let $A$ be an augmented $A_{\infty}$-algebra over a semisimple $k$-algebra $S$.
+Then, $A$ admits an augmented $A_{\infty}$-algebra isomorphism $H^*(A)' \oplus C \to A$, where $H^*(A)'$ is an $A_{\infty}$-algebra which, as a dg algebra, is the cohomology $H^*(A)$ with zero differential, and $C$ is a contractible complex such that all $\geq 2$-ary multiplications involving it are zero.